MephistoSatanDevil/hiddenadventure/README.md

 ----------
 Elven holy water in the Temple of Lathander (TWEAK):

-You can now buy elven holy wanter in the Temple of Lathander.
+You can now buy elven holy water in the Temple of Lathander.

 ----------
 Wave Blade in Treasury (TWEAK):